dare-milan/dare-milan.github.io/attending/index.md

 ### From Caparica (Tryp Hotel & WOT Hotel)

-From the hotels, you can walk to the bus stop in Av Dr Aresta Branco 13 and take the 3022 bus (Costa Caparica – Cacilhas).
+From the hotels, you can walk to the bus stop in Av Dr Aresta Branco 13 and take the 3022 bus (Costa Caparica – Cacilhas).<br>
 You should exit the bus in Monte Caparica (FCT) Rotunda.

-#### Public Transport Information
+### Public Transport Information

 [**Ticket information**](https://www.fct.unl.pt/en/international/studying-and-living-portugal/public-transport)